ard61/gm2-waterscope/doc/log_ard61.md

 Prepare my part of the project proposal:
 *	get familiar with the different intermediate targets / maybe flesh them out a bit more, think where they could fail, think about the time each would take.

+### Wednesday 17 May

+Morning: Created a Trello board for our project to help with AGILE project management.
+In the 'backlog' list, I broke out intermediate steps that I'd like to achieve to go towards the project goals.
+Afternoon: Met with the team to prepare the project proposal document and presentation.

+### Thursday 18 May

+Morning pitch to Alexandre Kabla and Lara Allen.
+Feedback consisted of three items:
+*	Be more precise about the project timeline and explicitly explain that since we are following an AGILE project management technique, we have not set out a detailed roadmap that will bring us to the end-result, given that we cannot predict all the contingencies right now.
+Rather, we will focus on short-term features.
+*	Make clear who the intended user is, and describe his activity
+*	In the risk assessment, evaluate the risk that the components/libraries we use might become obsolete.

+Afternoon:

+Discussed with Kai Song what our next target would be and organised ourselves on Trello (tasks and time estimate).
+We decided that we'll focus on getting streaming working for the interim presentation.
+Our first step is to investigate different streaming methods, and then shortlist with 2 solutions.
+We will then implement and compare the 2 solutions in the next week.

+I documented my research in [doc/streaming_research_ard61.md](https://github.com/ard61/gm2-waterscope/blob/master/doc/streaming_research_ard61.md) The two solutions we shortlisted are Motion JPEG and WebRTC.

+Next steps would be to do further research into these two solutions, maybe try some tutorials - I'll definitely follow the WebRTC tutorial.
+And then it would be nice to write a document comparing the two.

+Although we clearly have split off work individually, I'm thinking it would still be nice to work together, for morale :) and also to give each other help and discuss difficult decisions.